IvanJackJack/Distributed-Drone-Delivery-Management/README.md

-# Distributed Drone Delivery Management
- University project for the management of a distributed system
+University project developed for the "Sistemi distribuiti e pervasivi" course